T-Corks: Natural | Black Top (30)

 Sat: 9 AM - 1 PM CST

-(CL512) These natural T-Corks are also known as: T-top corks, Bar Top Corks, Tasting Corks or Mushroom Corks.
-They can be put in wine bottles without a corker of any kind.
-The T-Corks fit tightly into a standard 750ml wine bottle that has a cork finish or has a ¾ inch opening.
-A ribbed-plastic grip-top allows for easy insertion and removal.
+These natural T-Corks are also known as: T-top corks, Bar Top Corks, Tasting Corks or Mushroom Corks.
+T-Corks can be put into wine bottles without a corker of any kind.
+The T-Corks fit tightly into a standard 750 mL wine bottle that has a cork finish or has a ¾ inch opening.
+A ribbed-plastic grip-top allows for easy insertion and removal of the T-Cork.
 All this adds up to one convenient wine cork.
 These natural T-Corks are high quality and come 30 per package.

 Q Kenneth (Dallas, TX)